Sajjad Zaheer: Political career

 1942, he became the editor of the CPI newspaper Qaumi Jung (People's War) and Naya Zamana (New Age) in Bombay.
 He also helped to organize the Indian People's Theatre Association (IPTA) and the All India Kisan Sabha.

-After partition, Sajjad Zaheer along with Sibte Hasan and Mian Iftekhar-ud-Din started the Communist Party of Pakistan and was appointed Secretary General of the party.
+After partition, Sajjad Zaheer along with Sibte Hasan and Mian Iftekhar-ud-Din started the Communist Party of Pakistan.
+They were appointed Secretary General of the party.
 In 1951, he was arrested in the Rawalpindi Conspiracy Case along with Faiz Ahmed Faiz.
 He remained in jail for four years and upon release was given Indian citizenship by Jawaharlal Nehru.